CZECH ALASKA_PART 1.

 But they were so fast and they came even earlier than they were supposed to. habitat Open.
 Petya and Martin drove as fast as they could, even chased them around town, but they never found them.
 However, the boys managed and ended up in the first pub.
 I was four hours late and could enjoy a delicious goulash, cake and coffee in the nice presence of Martin and Petra.

-Meanwhile Lenka and Vitek were working their way through the pitfalls of Rýchor.
+Meanwhile Lenka and Vitek were working their way through the pitfalls of the Rýchor.
 Vitek's equipment often did not cooperate and the load on the sledge was carried.
 Still, they slowly but surely moved forward until they reached Trutnov late in the day.
 There they decided to bivouac at the station, and when the stationmaster saw them, he let them into the station booth where they could sleep in the warmth and smell and regain their strength.

 The darkness fell also on the Broumov walls, which I was difficultly zigzagging through, and it was a bit spooky there.
 Rock walls, dense forest, fallen branches and nobody anywhere.
 The guys in front were slowly approaching Náchod, and I wished I was getting there too.
 The official route was impassable, so I had to improvise and chose a route through the fields.